What You Need To Know About Hip Injections For Arthritis?

 Procedure For Injecting Hip Joints

 In hip joint injections, fluoroscopy (live X-ray) is commonly used to guide the needle placement and to avoid nerve damage.
-The day of the injection, patients should avoid driving and strenuous activities.
+On the day of the injection, patients should avoid driving and strenuous activities.

 The procedure for injecting hip joints consists of the following steps: